MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/add-model.md

 ms.reviewer: v-brycho
 ---

 # Add your own 3D model to an existing Dynamics 365 Sales product

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-If you have a 3D model stored in Microsoft SharePoint or OneDrive, or on your local device, it’s simple to add it to a product included in a Dynamics 365 Sales opportunity from Microsoft Dynamics 365 Product Visualize (in preview).
+If you have a 3D model stored in Microsoft SharePoint or OneDrive, or on your local device, it's simple to add it to a product included in a Dynamics 365 Sales opportunity from Microsoft Dynamics 365 Product Visualize (in preview).

 > [!NOTE]
 > 3D models must be in GLB format to link them to a product.

 ## Add a 3D model to a product